Grsaiago/maelstrom-rust/README.md

 and [this maelstrom link](https://github.com/jepsen-io/maelstrom/blob/main/doc/protocol.md#messages) to understand a bit better how to implement the runtime.
 Remember that you're trying to use the typesystem.
-- [ ] Come up with a Message type, with src, dst and a body as a serde::Value.
+- [x] Come up with a Message type, with src, dst and a body as a serde::Value.
-- [ ] ?
-Maybe implement a RpcMessage empty trait that is auto implemented for Serializable types to act as a 'glue' for the typesystem.
+- [x] Make Node sync/send and implement interior mutability so it can be passed as a parameter to the handler functions